 Substance use and the stigmatization of LGBTQ people

-Recent studies show LGBTQ youth and adults are particularly vulnerable to substance use disorders, which connect with risk factors such as social alienation and poverty.
+Recent studies show LGBTQ youth and adults are particularly vulnerable to substance use disorders.

-More people who identified as being part of the LGBTQ community reported substance use issues than heterosexual adults did, at 39.1 versus 17.1 percent.
-This pattern of substance use was elevated across age and gender subgroups within the LGBTQ group, according to a Substance Abuse and Mental Health Services Administration report .
+More people who identified as being part of the LGBTQ community, reported substance use issues (39.1 percent) versus just 17.1 percent of heterosexual adults.
+This pattern was elevated across age and gender subgroups within the LGBTQ group, according to a Substance Abuse and Mental Health Services Administration report .

-Although experts can't say for sure the reason for these patterns, the unfortunate reality is that many studies show that LGBTQ people face alienation or violence from partners, often starting from the time they're teenagers.
+Although experts can't say for sure the reason for these patterns, the unfortunate reality is that many studies show that people that identify as LGBTQ face alienation, stigma and violence from partners, often starting from the time they're teenagers.

-"As a community, LGBTQ people face higher rates of poverty, stigma, and marginalization, which put us at greater risk for sexual assault," according to the Human Rights Campaign .
+"The LGBTQ community faces higher rates of poverty, stigma, and marginalization, which puts them at greater risk for sexual assault," according to the Human Rights Campaign .

 Because gay and transgender people face these struggles, they may turn to drugs and alcohol to cope.